 “Bluefingers,” Siri said, frowning.
 “Where are we going?”

-The labyrinth of the God King’s palace was complex, and it was difficult even still for her to find her way about.
+The labyrinth of the God King’s palace was complex, and it was sometimes difficult even still for her to find her way about.
 They’d traveled down a stairwell, but now seemed to be going up a different one.

 Bluefingers didn’t answer.
 He walked with his customary nervousness, wringing his hands.
 The fighting in the hallways seemed to be decreasing.
 In fact, this latest hallway was dreadfully quiet.